 What Did Jesus Say About Divorce In Adultery?

 Jesus had this to say about divorce:

-Furthermore, in the Old Testament God allowed Moses to declare a certificate of divorce for any man who wanted to put away his wife due to uncleanliness.
-Even so, many of the Israelites abused this, and Jesus said Moses allowed them to write a certificate of divorce because of the “hardness of their hearts.”
+Furthermore, in the Old Testament, God allowed Moses to declare a certificate of divorce for any man who wanted to put away his wife due to uncleanliness.
+Even so, many of the Israelites abused this.
+They begin allowing divorce and remarriage the most frivolous reasons you could imagine (such as burning bread).
+Jesus condemned this kind of behavior and said that marriage is really meant to last for life.
+He further said that Moses merely allowed them to write a certificate of divorce because of the “hardness of their hearts.”

 He saith unto them, Moses because of the hardness of your hearts suffered you to put away your wives: but from the beginning it was not so.

-So God dictates in the Old Testament the rules for an appropriate divorce, and Jesus reiterates God’s rules for a Biblical divorce in the New Testament.
-Paul further says we are not forced to stay with a spouse who is “unbelieving or sinning against us and God.”
+So Jesus correctly stated the circumstances for a Biblical divorce in the New Testament.
+Paul further says we are not forced to stay with an unbelieving spouse who abandons us.

 But What About Hosea and Gomer?

 Hosea is a great chapter because it shows us Gods unrelenting love for Israel (and us).
 Even though Israel disobeys God multiple times and even commits spiritual adultery against God (idol worship), God still loves Israel.
 This is really beautiful and poetic.